Planning permission and development management

 Most new developments require planning permission.
 This can apply to small proposals like sheds, fences and conservatories, as well as bigger projects like building leisure centres, offices or new houses.
 Development also includes changes of use such as from a restaurant to a shop or a shop to a dwelling.

 Starting any development without planning permission can mean the council may have to take enforcement action to stop the work.
-The council should be contacted before starting any work and we will advise you on whether your proposed development will require permission.
+The council should be contacted before starting any work and we will advise you on whether your proposed development will require planning permission.

 Development management comprises a development management and conservation manager, a principal planner, two planning officers, an enforcement officer and two planning technicians.
 A conservation officer, tree officer and an urban design officer also form part of the team.
 The urban design function is part of a joint unit shared with Bolsover District Council.